 Planning for Incapacity

-Texas Planning for Incapacity Attorney
+Texas Probate and Estate Planning Attorney

 Clausell Law Firm, PLLC firmly believes that a person has the right to control his or her own life.
 One of those rights should be to choose who would make decisions for you if you become incapacitated.
 This also includes how your affairs will be administered.
 Although none of us desire to be unable to handle our own affairs, illness and accidents do happen.
 A competent Texas estate planning lawyer can work with you towards the goal of having your affairs planned out and in order, should you become incapacitated.